RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #6

+First water of the day done.
+I realized I haven't taken my vitamins, which is a morning thing.
+So I'll shoot to do that tomorrow.
+Gotta get into a habit of having water as soon as I come downstairs for work.
+Oh and my standing desk frame came in...
+I don't have the top yet, but it should come in soon so I'll be fully standing in no time.

 ## #5

 It's later in the day and I'm finally getting to actually standing, and as soon